The Dutch Shepherd: A Versatile and Rare Canine Gem

 The world of dog breeds is a diverse tapestry, each thread representing a unique lineage of traits, characteristics, and history.
 Amongst the multitude of breeds, the Dutch Shepherd stands out as a versatile and intelligent working dog with a rich history and distinctive features.

-Belonging to the herding group, Dutch Shepherds are characterized by their agility and stamina.
-They typically fall into the medium to large size category, with males standing between 22 to 24 inches at the shoulder and females ranging from 21 to 23 inches.
+Belonging to the herding group, Dutch Shepherds are characterised by their agility and stamina.
+They typically fall into the medium to large size category, with males standing between 56 to 61 centimetres at the shoulder and females ranging from 53 to 58 centimetres.

 One of the Dutch Shepherd's most distinctive features is its brindle coat—a unique mix of light and dark stripes giving it a tiger-stripe appearance.
 The coat is of medium length, dense, and harsh, providing protection against the elements.
 The acceptable coat colours include gold, silver, and red variations.